wombleton/gitlaw-nz/acts/R/Rating Valuations Act 1998.md

     (5) The _Gazette_ notice must specify where copies of the rules may be inspected and obtained.

-    (6) Any rules made under this section are to be treated for the purposes of the [Regulations Disallowance Act 1989][93] (but not for the purposes of the [Acts and Regulations Publication Act 1989][94]) as if they were regulations within the meaning of that Act.
+    (6) Rules made under this section are a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][93] and must be presented to the House of Representatives under [section 41][94] of that Act.

     Section 5(1)(c): amended (but only for the purpose of rating in a financial year that begins on or after 1 July 2003), on 31 March 2002, by [section 137(1)][89] of the Local Government (Rating) Act 2002 (2002 No 6).